hdtodd/ISM_Emulator/README.md

 The function `AR609.make_wave()` shows how the waveform for any OOK/PWM device can be quickly specified for emulation.

 Most ISM devices REPEAT the message 2-5 times per transmission to increase the possibility of correct reception (since this is a simplex communication system -- no indication that the information was correctly received).
-This AR609 repeats the message 3 times per transmission.
+This implementation of the protocol repeats the message 3 times per transmission.

-The Acurite 609TXC sends only temperature and humidity data.
+The Acurite 609TXC protocol sends only temperature and humidity data.

-### The Lacrosse WS7000-20
+### The Lacrosse WS7000-20 Protocol

 Transmission format is: